How are sexually transmitted infections detected?

 You will also be advised about how long it should take to get any other test results back to the clinic.
 Each clinic has a different method of giving test results.
-Some may ask you to come back or ring the clinic, some work on a 'no news is good news' policy.
-It is important you understand how you will get your results, and that the contact information you give is reliable.
+Some may ask you to come back or ring the clinic; some work on a 'no news is good news' policy.
+It is important you understand how you will get your results and that the contact information you give is reliable.

-If you have a positive test result on the day of your attendance at clinic you will be given treatment and advice on the same day.
+If you have a positive test result for an STI on the day of your attendance at clinic you will be given treatment and advice on the same day.
 You will also be asked to speak to a sexual health advisor to help trace any of your sexual partners who may have come into contact with the infection.

 If the test results come after you have left the clinic you will be given advice about what to do next when you receive your result.

-How are sexually transmitted infections (STIs) treated?
+How are sexually transmitted infections treated?

 The treatment that you will be offered depends on what STI is found.
 For example, a short course of antibiotic medicine can usually clear away chlamydia, gonorrhoea, syphilis and trichomonas.
 A cream or lotion can clear pubic lice and scabies.
 Topical treatments can usually clear most anogenital warts.
 Treatments for genital herpes, hepatitis B, hepatitis C, and HIV are more involved and complex.
 You will be given advice about what treatment options you have and given time to ask questions.
-Also, the separate leaflets, listed above, for all these conditions give details about treatment options.

 If you are prescribed antibiotics then it is important to finish the full course of tablets, or else the infection may not be fully cleared.
 If you develop side-effects then seek advice from the GUM clinic or from your GP as to what to do.
 Do not simply stop taking the medication.
 For some infections you will be asked to return after a course of treatment to check that the infection has gone.

-Do not have sex again until the time advised by the clinic.
+Note: do not have sex again until the time advised by the clinic.
 Depending on the infection, this may be for a certain length of time after treatment is finished or it may be until you are given the 'all clear' from a repeated test.
 The aim is to prevent you from passing on the infection to others.